followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/001 Visual Elements/110 Selection Column.md

-﻿When a user is allowed to [select](/Documentation/Guide/Widgets/DataGrid/Selection/) records in the [multiple mode](/Documentation/Guide/Widgets/DataGrid/Selection/#Selecting_in_UI/Multiple_Mode), a grid is supplemented with a selection column.
+When a user is allowed to [select](/Documentation/Guide/Widgets/DataGrid/Selection/) records in the [multiple mode](/Documentation/Guide/Widgets/DataGrid/Selection/#Selecting_in_UI/Multiple_Mode), a grid is supplemented with a selection column.
 This column contains a set of check boxes, each of which corresponds to a data row.
 Toggling a check box selects or deselects the row.

 ![DevExtreme DataGrid SelectionColumn](/Content/images/doc/17_2/DataGrid/SelectionColumn.png)